VladlenaSkubi-du/Fillit_42school/README.md

 **NOTE:** The program works only with one testing file that are (from the folder):
 	invalid
-	invalid1
+	invalid1 -
-The output will be "error" because of the wrong Tetriminos
+The output will be "error" because of the wrong Tetriminos.
+And for:
 	test
-	test_full
+	test_full -
 The output will be the smallest possible square with all the Tetriminos named with letters.

 Go and try.
 Good luck!